IBM/aspera-cli/docs/README.erb.md

 **Command Parameters** are typically mandatory values for a command, such as resource creation data.

 > [!NOTE]
-> It could also have been designed as an option.
+> A Command Parameter could also have been designed as an option.
-> But since it is mandatory and typically these data do not need to be set in a configuration file, it is better designed as a Command Parameter, rather than as an additional specific option.
+> However, since it is mandatory and such data typically do not need to be stored in a configuration file, using a Command Parameter is the better design choice.
-> The advantages of using a **Command Parameter** instead of an option for the same are that the command line is shorter (no option name, just the position), the value is clearly mandatory and position clearly indicates its role.
+> The advantages over an option are: a shorter command line (no option name, only position), a clearly mandatory value, and a position that unambiguously indicates its role.
-> [Extended Value](#extended-value-syntax) syntax is supported, so it is possible to retrieve a value from the configuration file (using `@preset:`) or environment variable (using `@env:`).
+> [Extended Value](#extended-value-syntax) syntax is supported, so it is possible to retrieve a value from the configuration file (using `@preset:`) or an environment variable (using `@env:`).

 If a **Command Parameter** begins with `-`, then either use the `@val:` syntax (see [Extended Value](#extended-value-syntax)), or use the `--` separator (see below).